tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/3/LessonPlan.md

   ![y-train-and-y-test](Images/y-train-and-y-test.png)

-* And now for the last piece to the puzzle!
+* Great, now that the data is set up properly, we can begin training our models!
 After importing the `sklearn` library and associated classification models, each model is fitted with the x and y training data and then used to predict the y values derived from the x test dataset.

   ![train-random-forest-model](Images/train-random-forest-model.png)